bicCluster/learning-cluster/README.md

         - **Hostname conflict**.
 Look for errors in the log.
 If there is a hostname conflict (eg: expecting alpha.pc.cs.cmu.edu but got alpha), you can change the hostname by using the `hostname <name>` command.
         - Misconfiguration of the ambari agents.
 Remove the ambari installation and try again with a clean slate.
 (Not for losalamos)
 * While installing `ambari-server` on `losamalos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
+* Your java directory should be under `/usr/jdk64/`.
+You can find your $JAVA_HOME path in this directory and carefully set it to your configuration file as the previous instruction indicates.
 * Remember to use `sudo source /etc/profile` after you modify the environment variables.
 After that, you should be able to check the version of your java by using `java -version`.
-* Your java directory should be under `/usr/jdk64/`.
-Carefully set it to your configuration file.
 * While going through the Ambari Install Wizard, there are several parts you should watch out:
 	- Make sure password-less SSH is correctly set up, which will let you SSH from any one of the four machines to other three without typing in password manually.
 Otherwise if may gave you failure when registering three inner machines.
 	- When choosing services to install, only choose those are required.
 One safe way to do this is to first install only `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 And go back to install other required services after confirming your hadoop can run correctly by runing a MapReduce task.